isomorphic-software/smartclient-docs/kb_topics/errorHandling.md

 **Errors indicating login is required**
 Some of the framework error statuses indicate that login is required, typically because a user's HTTP session has timed out.
 The best way to handle this situation is to use the built-in [re-login flow](relogin.md#kb-topic-relogin) to automatically prompt users to log back in as required, and then resubmit the requests that triggered the login required response.

 **Errors during a file download**

-If the server responds to a [file download request](../classes/RPCRequest.md#attr-rpcrequestdownloadresult) with an error status code, standard error handling will be invoked.
+Any error that occurs during an operation that involves file download will not trigger [RPCManager.handleError](../classes/RPCManager.md#classmethod-rpcmanagerhandleerror) and the centralized error handling pathway.
 This includes:

-*   export operations such as [exportData()](../classes/ListGrid_2.md#method-listgridexportdata), [exportClientData()](../classes/ListGrid_2.md#method-listgridexportclientdata), or [exportContent()](../classes/RPCManager.md#classmethod-rpcmanagerexportcontent).
+*   export operations such as [exportData()](../classes/ListGrid_2.md#method-listgridexportdata), [exportClientData()](../classes/ListGrid_1.md#method-listgridexportclientdata), or [exportContent()](../classes/RPCManager.md#classmethod-rpcmanagerexportcontent).
 *   downloading of binary field values via [DataSource.downloadFile](../classes/DataSource.md#method-datasourcedownloadfile)
 *   custom download operations where the [RPCRequest.downloadResult](../classes/RPCRequest.md#attr-rpcrequestdownloadresult) flag is set

-However if a server encounters an error while [streaming a response](../classes/DSRequest.md#attr-dsrequeststreamresults) to the browser this will not trigger [RPCManager.handleError](../classes/RPCManager.md#classmethod-rpcmanagerhandleerror) and the centralized error handling pathway.
+.. and, in general, any situation where the browser's "Save As.." dialog appears to the user, or the user's browser launches a helper application to view a file (such as Microsoft Excel).

-Therefore if you have an error condition that could arise in the middle of a file download, best practice is to:
+If you have an error condition that could arise in the middle of a file download, best practice is to:

 *   _pre-validate the request_: do an ordinary, non-download request to check all common error conditions, before the request that actually initiates a download.
 This can avoid problems like a user who tries to download after their session has timed out, or tries to download a file that another user has deleted
 *   _return a valid file containing a user-friendly error message_: for example, if the download is for an Excel spreadsheet but the database was unexpectedly unavailable, return a valid spreadsheet containing just the error message.

+For built-in download operations such as `exportData()`, if your DataSource or custom logic throws an exception or returns an error `DSResponse`, the default behavior of the Server Framework is indeed to return a valid file containing the error message.

 **Unrecoverable server error handling**
 Unrecoverable server `Exception` will be written to HTTP response as a warning containing the exception message.
 Depending on framework setting `servlet.sendStackTraceToClient` (boolean) exception stacktrace can also be included.